When should you get life insurance?

 Before comparing life insurance, it’s important to keep in mind that:

-• With the exception of specialist over 50s life insurance, providers will typically ask whether you have any medical conditions or unhealthy lifestyle choices that could potentially lead to an increase in your premium.
+• With the exception of over 50s life insurance, providers will typically ask whether you have any medical conditions or lifestyle choices that could potentially lead to an increase in your premium.
 For instance as a smoker, you can expect to pay a higher monthly premium than a non-smoker if you’ve used any tobacco products in the past 12 months.

 • Ask yourself whether you also need critical illness cover.
 For a slightly higher cost, you can arrange for the policy to pay out not only in the event of your death, but also if you become seriously ill with one of the conditions listed on the policy.
-Learn more about critical illness insurance.

 What if I didn’t buy life insurance when I was younger?

-It’s important to know that, if you’re diagnosed with a serious illness and try to buy life insurance after that, any pre-existing conditions are likely to be excluded from a pay-out if they cause your death.
+It’s important to know that, if you’re diagnosed with a serious illness and try to buy life insurance after that, any pre-existing conditions are likely to be excluded from a payout if they cause your death.

 Do I need life insurance?